Behind the Numbers: Business Credit Explained

 Working with vendors that report to a business credit bureau is another way to help you establish a history of paying your bills on time.

 Of course, once you’ve begun building credit, you’ll need to maintain it.
-Continue to use credit and pay your bills on time, but don’t go overboard.
+Many businesses use their credit regularly and pay their bills on time to continue to show a positive history.
+However, make sure you don’t go overboard with credit.
 Too many sources of credit can negatively affect your score.
-It’s also important to dispute any errors that show up on your credit report.
-A few mistaken entries that go unaddressed can negatively affect your business for years.

 For Informational/Educational Purposes Only: The opinion expressed in this article may differ from those of other employees and departments of JPMorgan Chase & Co.
 Opinions and strategies described may not be appropriate for everyone and are not intended as specific advice/recommendation for any individual.
 Information has been obtained from sources believed to be reliable, but JPMorgan Chase & Co. or its affiliates and/or subsidiaries do not warrant its completeness or accuracy.
 You should carefully consider your needs and objectives before making any decisions and consult the appropriate professional(s).
 Outlooks and past performance are not guarantees of future results.